 Didn't Get Invited to the 2018 Golden Globes?
-Here's How to Be There W
+Here's How to Be There

 If not, you can get it here: iOS App Store or here: Google Play Store.
 Bottom line is that you'd be wise to get on it immediately, and here's why.

 Golden Globes 2018 is mere days away and, hopefully by now, you already know all about E!
-Live 360, presented by AT&T (more details here if you're confused) (Link out to article 1).
+Live 360, presented by AT&T (more details here if you're confused).

 Join us on the E!
 News app on Sunday, Jan.
-7, at tune-in time TK, and you'll be able to jump right into the E!
+7, at 6 p.m.
+ET/3 p.m.
+PT, and you'll be able to jump right into the E!
 Live 360 experience from wherever you are (at home on the couch, at the beach, on the slopes, you name it).

 Simply tap the screen and you're in.
-From there you can choose one of three insider views: live from the E! studio with Will Marfuggi, TK and TK; directly on the red carpet for up-close Fashion Cam moments; or pan over to the Arrivals Cam to see celebs as they exit their limos and step onto the carpet.
+From there you can choose one of three insider views: live from the E! studio with Will Marfuggi; directly on the red carpet for up-close Fashion Cam moments; or pan over to the Arrivals Cam to see celebs as they exit their limos and step onto the carpet.

 But here's the kicker: You get to control what you see.
 For instance, if you choose to stay in the studio with Will, you're able to scope out any corner of the room.
 Just hold your phone in front of you and move it in the direction you want to see.